radicazz/animus/README.md

 cmake --build .
 ```

-### Run

-You should find your compiled libraries and executable in the `build/` directory.

 ## 📄 License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.txt](LICENSE.txt) file for details.